davideganna/DataMorphers/README.md

 ## Overview

-DataMorphers is a Python library that provides a flexible framework for transforming Pandas DataFrames using a modular data pipeline approach.
+DataMorphers is a Python library that provides a flexible framework for transforming Pandas and Polars DataFrames using a modular data pipeline approach.
 Transformations are defined in a YAML configuration, and are applied sequentially to your dataset.

 By leveraging DataMorphers, your pipelines become cleaner, more scalable and easier to debug.